guy-lorshbaugh/mixed-messages/app-plan.md

 Facts come from three different categories: characteristics, habitat, and behavior.
 Message items will be stored in three separate arrays.

-A function named `getRandMsg` returns a random message from the indicated array.
+A function named `getRandMsg` returns a random message from an indicated array.

 Function `messageGenerator` uses `getRandMsg()` to return a message in the following format: